frederic-perez/AmE-dictionary/data/dictionary.md

 __yonder__
 __yore__ _?_ _Days of yore._
 __you are what you eat__ _idiom_ To be healthy, you need to eat good food.
+__you can say that again__ _idiom_ I agree completely; what you said is especially true. _A: "Wow, that exam was brutally difficult."
+B: "You can say that again!
+It was the hardest test I've ever taken."_
 __you name it__ :dart::three::hammer: _Foo, bar, baz--you name it._
 __you scratch my back, I'll scratch yours__ _idiom_ If you help me, I will help you.
 __your eyes are bigger than your stomach__ _idiom_ You want more food than you can eat.